Glossary of Terms

 Solo Designated Scheduling Group (DSG)

-A type of DSG that is recommended for practice groups that consist of solo practitioners or assign coverage of hearings to a specific representative before the hearing is scheduled.
+A Solo DSG is a type of DSG that is recommended for practice groups that consist of solo practitioners or assign coverage of hearings to a specific representative before the hearing is scheduled.

-A modification available to a Solo DSG.
+A Solo Secondary Modification is a modification available to a Solo DSG.
 This modification is recommended for practice groups that maintain a principal representative on the practice group’s cases throughout the entire hearing process and that assign coverage of hearings for some or all of those cases to a specific non-principal representative before the hearing is scheduled.
-If the practice groups want to ensure that the non-principal representative’s availability is used when scheduling hearings for those assigned cases they should consider adding a Solo Secondary Modification to their DSG.
-A Solo DSG with the Solo Secondary modification will have two affiliated representatives: the non-principal representative for whom availability will be provided and the representative who appears as the principal representative on the non-principal representative’s cases.
+If the practice groups want to ensure that the non-principal representative’s availability is used when scheduling hearings for those assigned cases, they should consider adding a Solo Secondary Modification to their DSG.
+A Solo DSG with the Solo Secondary Modification will have two affiliated representatives: the non-principal representative for whom availability will be provided and the representative who appears as the principal representative on the non-principal representative’s cases.

 The Target Scheduling Month (TSM) is the month in which the scheduled hearings will be held.

-A modification available to a Consolidated DSG.
-It is recommended for practice groups who have sufficient available representatives to attend hearings scheduled at any time without limitation and who do not wish to provide monthly availability.
+An Unlimited Availability Modification is a modification available to a Consolidated DSG.
+It is recommended for practice groups which have sufficient available representatives to attend hearings scheduled at any time without limitation and which do not wish to provide monthly availability.